DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 - Gives a single point where we can empower the player and say "Ok, now the run starts!" after they finish the questions
 - Easier to implement in terms of level design

+Cons:
+- UI Design is a little more complex, with the player spending a little more time in the question UI.
+How do we go from question to question visually?
+- Can still feel like it takes too long to get through all the questions
 #### Alternate Idea: One Question For An Entire Loadout
 With loadouts being implemented within the project in the form of data tables, generating new predefined loadouts is very easy.